CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 #### Not a valid S3 path

-* **Symptom:** A similar error to this will be shown on the Diagnostics page under Pricing Sources or in the Kubecost `cost-model` container logs.
+* **Symptom:** A similar error to this will be shown on the Diagnostics page under Pricing Sources or in the nOps `cost-model` container logs.

 {% code overflow="wrap" %}
 ```